mikelui/mikelui.github.io/_guides/VHDL-basics.md

 #### 1) a_thing is a module

 We have what's called a VHDL ***module***.
 A module is a full description of a thing.
 It describes:
-  1. The `ENTITY` -- the inputs and outputs
+ - The `ENTITY` -- the inputs and outputs
-  2. The `ARCHITECTURE` -- how the inputs get transformed into the output
+ - The `ARCHITECTURE` -- how the inputs get transformed into the output

+A module **is not** a VHDL file.
+A module could be spread across one or more files, and a single file might have multiple modules.

 #### 2) Syntax